nogibjj/tinayiluo_mini9/README.md

 ### Preperation

-+ I used the nogibjj/tinayi_Continuous_Integration_Python for this project.
++ I used the nogibjj/tinayi_Continuous_Integration_Python template for this project.

 + I used the `Heart Attack Analysis & Prediction Dataset`.